Bronte Beach

 Bronte Beach is a small but popular recreational beach in the Eastern Suburbs of Sydney, Australia.
 It is a division of the LGA of Waverley Council.
 Bronte Beach is 2 kilometres south of Bondi Beach and north of the much larger Coogee Beach.

 A long-distance ocean swimming event is held every December between Bondi Beach and Bronte.
 The three beaches are linked by a paved coastal footpath along the rocky cliff tops, much frequented by tourists and local runners and walkers.
-The beach is popular with surfers, and despite the non-rough surf, less abled swimmers can avail themselves of the bogey hole or rock pool towards the southern end of the beach.
+The beach is popular with surfers, and despite the non-rough surf, less able swimmers can avail themselves of the bogey hole or rock pool towards the southern end of the beach.
 At the south end of the beach is a 30-metre ocean pool, one of the best known in Sydney.
 Also, directly opposite Bronte, there are some popular cafes.

 History

 The size of the sandy area of the beach is far less than it was before 1914, when a promenade and sea wall were constructed.
 A functional storm water drain emptying near the bogey hole was built in 1918.
 During heavy wave conditions in 1961, six children swimming in the bogey hole were washed back into the pipes.
 All six were safely rescued by Waverley Council Life Guards and Bronte lifesavers who had to crawl up into the pipes following the two branches.
 On the Northern end, near a stairway, there is a naturally formed, large sandstone cave.
 This shady, sheltered cave may have been used by the local indigenous people.